Home » Posts » Fresh Milled Flour Hamburger Buns

 Laura Ascher

 Give your sandwiches and burgers that special homemade touch!
-Soft, fluffy, and perfectly chewy, these whole grain buns are a great wholesome addition to a meal.
+Soft, fluffy, and perfectly chewy, these homemade buns with fresh milled flour are a great wholesome addition to a meal.

 Prep Time 30 minutes